 6. Avoid costly operations if unnecessary

-If it is okay to get approximate distinct count use approxDistinctCount() instead of distinct count.
-Whenever you want to decrease the number of partition go for coalesce than the repartition operation because coalesce combines data within the nodes first and avoids lot of data shuffle.
+If it is okay to get an approximate distinct count use approxDistinctCount() instead of distinct count.
+Whenever you want to decrease the number of partitions go for coalesce than the repartition operation because coalesce combines data within the nodes first and avoids a lot of data shuffle.
 It is a good practice to use dropDuplicates() before joining the tables

 7. Memory management matters